Catholic · PA

 What denomination is Seven Sorrows of the B.v.m.?

-This parish is part of the Catholic tradition.
+This church is part of the Catholic tradition.

 Where is Seven Sorrows of the B.v.m. located?